gliu20/gliu20.github.io/_drafts/2018-08-27-midway-through-the-years.md

 ![Midway v1.3.15 timebox](https://gliu20.github.io/assets/images/2018-08-27-timebox-1-3-15.png "Timebox is on the Google website, displaying 9:47, which is the period end time.")

 At this point, Midway was a simple extension, merely displaying the end of the period in a little box in the corner, called the timebox.
 Although you could move the timebox out of the way, the position did not persist across tabs.
 This meant that every time you refreshed the page or when you opened a new tab, Midway's timebox was back in the top left corner.
-Furthermore, Midway, due to a bug, sometimes interfered with other pages and prevented their loading.
 In addition, the timebox lacked a close button, which proved annoying for some users, when Midway covered an important item on the page.

 ![Midway marketing slide 1](https://gliu20.github.io/assets/images/2019-08-27-midway-screenshot-1.png "Midway's timebox on the new tab page")
 ![Midway marketing slide 2](https://gliu20.github.io/assets/images/2019-08-27-midway-screenshot-2.png "Click and drag the timebox to move it out of the way")